 A papilloma is a benign growth sometimes described as appearing like a "cluster of grapes."
 Papillomas, also called "skin tags," commonly occur on the eyelids, face or neck.
 They are the most common type of eyelid tumor and are usually found on middle age or elderly individuals.
 Eyelid papillomas are benign and painless, and have a low risk for becoming cancerous.

 A sebaceous cyst is a slow growing, benign cyst, often white or light in color.
 As with papillomas, they are often found on the eyelids, face and neck and can be easily removed with a simple, in-office procedure.

 Xanthelasma are yellowish flat lesions that commonly occur on the upper and lower eyelids.
 They contain an accumulation of fatty material called lipids.
 Though these lesions contain lipids, they are often not associated with increased cholesterol or lipid levels in the blood.

 A nevus is a benign, pigmented growth, elevated in appearance, often congenital and can be present on upper or lower eyelids.
 They may become more heavily pigmented or become cystic during adolescence or young adulthood.
 Nevi have a low malignant potential and may or may not require removal.

-Seborrheic Keratosis are common skin growth disturbances of the elderly.
+Seborrheic Keratosis are common skin growths often found on the elderly.
 They are characterized by the formation of pigmented, oily, crust-like lesions that appear to be stuck onto the skin.
-They are composed of a proliferation of benign cells with a tendency to form pseudocysts within the mass of the lesion.
-These benign lesions carry no increased risk for becoming malignant.
+They are composed of a proliferation of benign cells that carry no increased risk for becoming malignant.